servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 Technically, you don't need [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) or anything similar with Fusion:
 * Yes, they are capable to push messages to the clients
-* And although Fusion currently "pushes" just one kind of message - "replica is invalidated", this is more than enough to have the rest, since the subsequent update (or even another call) can bring all the data needed.
+* And although Fusion currently "pushes" just one type of message - "the original computed instance for your replica is invalidated", this is more than enough to have the rest, since the subsequent update (or even another API call) can bring all the data needed.

+You may think of this as follows:
+* Usually the messages we send combine two pieces of information:
+  "the state has changed" + "that's how exactly it changed".
+* Fusion is an abstraction designed to track state changes; and although it sends just the first kind of message ("state changed"), getting the actual change once you get this notification is a cheap operation, because Fusion also ensures everything is computed just once after the change.

-Here is an example of an API endpoints that could be used solely for messaging:
+Here is an example of API endpoints that could be used solely for messaging:
 ```cs
 Task<int> GetLastMessageIndexAsync(string userId);
 Task<Message[]> GetLastMessagesAsync(string userId, int count);